MaartenAfschrift/OpenSim_SourceAD/README.md

            docopt.cpp installation is `C:/docopt.cpp-install`, then set this variable to `C:/docopt.cpp-install/lib/cmake`.
 7. Set the remaining configuration options.
+    * `WITH_RECORDER` to compile OpenSim modified to enable the use of algorithmic differentiation.
     * `BUILD_API_EXAMPLES` to compile C++ API examples.
+Note that most examples will not work with this new version of OpenSim.
+You could turn this off.
     * `BUILD_TESTING` to ensure that OpenSim works correctly.
-The tests take a while to build; if you want to build OpenSim quickly, you can turn this off.
+Note that most tests will fail with this new version of OpenSim. **Nevertheless, you should turn this on to build the external functions.**
     * `BUILD_JAVA_WRAPPING` if you want to access OpenSim through MATLAB or Java; see dependencies above.
+Please turn this off (not relevant for our applications).
     * `BUILD_PYTHON_WRAPPING` if you want to access OpenSim through Python; see dependencies above.
 CMake sets `PYTHON_*` variables to tell you the Python version used when building the wrappers.
+Please turn this off (not relevant for our applications).
     * `OPENSIM_PYTHON_VERSION` to choose if the Python wrapping is built for Python 2 or Python 3.
+Please turn this off (not relevant for our applications).
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
 8. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.

-#### Build and install
+#### Build

-1. Open `C:/opensim-core-build/OpenSim.sln` in Visual Studio.
+1. Open `C:/opensim-ad-core-build/OpenSim.sln` in Visual Studio.
 2. Select your desired *Solution configuration* from the drop-down at the top.
     * **Debug**: debugger symbols; no optimizations (more than 10x slower).
       Library names end with `_d`.